ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 Now, we have containerd service running.
 It means that we can try to create some container.

-To do that, we need the tool called [ctr](https://github.com/projectatomic/containerd/blob/master/docs/cli.md), which is distributed as part of containerd (means that we already installed it during installation of containerd).
+To do that, we need the tool called [ctr](https://github.com/projectatomic/containerd/blob/master/docs/cli.md), which is distributed as part of containerd (which means that we already installed it during the installation of containerd).

-First of all we will pull busybox image
+First of all, we will pull busybox image
 ```bash
 sudo ctr images pull docker.io/library/busybox:latest
 ```

-After pull process complete - check our image
+After the pull process is complete - check our image
 ```bash
 ctr images ls
 ```